sahilkhose/sahilkhose.github.io/_pages/about.md

 - 💡 Oct 24, 2023: Our paper - [LatentDR: Improving Model Generalization Through Sample-Aware Latent Degradation and Restoration](https://arxiv.org/abs/2308.14596) is accepted at WACV 2024!
 My first main-conference paper!

 - 🌟 Attending NeurIPS 2022 at New Orleans, LA, USA.
 My first in-person conference!

-- 💡 Oct 20, 2022: Our paper - [Continual VQA for Disaster Response Systems](https://arxiv.org/abs/2209.10320) is accepted in the [Tackling Climate Change with ML workshop](https://www.climatechange.ai/events/neurips2022) at NeurIPS 2022!

-- 🌟 Aug 22, 2022: I begin my graduate studies at Georgia Tech.
-Hoping to reach new limits.

-- 💡 Jun 23, 2022: Our paper - [An Efficient Modern Baseline for FloodNet VQA](https://arxiv.org/abs/2205.15025) is accepted in the [New In ML workshop](https://ablacan.github.io/NewInML2022_ICML/) at ICML 2022! [🌟 Update: Best Paper Award!]

-- 💡 Apr 5, 2022: Our paper - [Transformer based ensemble for emotion detection](https://arxiv.org/abs/2203.11899) is accepted in the [WASSA workshop](https://wassa-workshop.github.io/) at ACL 2022!

 - 🌟 Apr 4, 2022: Admitted to the [MS CS](https://www.cc.gatech.edu/degree-programs/master-science-computer-science) program of [Georgia Tech](https://www.gatech.edu/) for Fall 2022!